Cannabis Licensing Types

-Listed below are examples of the types of cannabis licenses that should be made available, their function in the market, and an overview of their economic impact.
+Listed below are the most common types of cannabis licenses, their function in the market, and an overview of their economic impact.

 Cannabis retailers—often referred to as “dispensaries”—are the consumer-facing businesses of the industry that sell cannabis and cannabis products directly to consumers.
-The extent that retailers are free to conduct delivery, run promotions, and advertise their products is subject to the individual state and local laws for which the business resides in.
+The extent that retailers are free to conduct delivery, run promotions, and advertise their products is subject to the individual state and local laws in which the business resides.

-Sufficient retail access is necessary to ensure that consumers are purchasing from the legal market.
-Arbitrary license caps only serve to restrict legal access points for consumers and facilitate illicit market activity.
-If there are not enough retail licenses to meet demand, then the illicit market will continue to exist while undercutting legal operators.
+Sufficient retail access is necessary to ensure consumers purchase from the legal market.
+Arbitrary license caps restrict legal access points for consumers and facilitate unregulated market activity.
+If there are not enough retail licenses to meet demand, the illicit market will continue to thrive and undercut legal operators.

-- Avoid caps on the number of retail licenses that can be issued in order to ensure adequate legal access for consumers.
+- Avoid caps on the number of retail licenses to ensure adequate legal access for consumers.

 - Allow retail storefront licensees to deliver cannabis to consumers.

-A retail non-storefront license allows for operators to sell cannabis and cannabis products to consumers via delivery, without a consumer-facing retail store.
-Non-storefront delivery licensees are subjected to the same standards and regulations as traditional retailers; however, they do not allow consumer access or purchases on-site.
+A retail non-storefront license allows an operator to sell cannabis and cannabis products to consumers exclusively via delivery.
+Non-storefront licensees are subject to the same standards and regulations as traditional retailers; however, they do not allow consumer access or purchases on-site.
 Non-storefront retailers operate out of a warehouse or depot-like headquarters, out of which all inventory and delivery vehicles move.

-- Allow for delivery services to conduct delivery into all jurisdictions.
-Delivery is a vital component in providing access to legal cannabis, especially for medical patients and those that live in areas without licensed retailers in their community.
+- Allow cannabis delivery into all jurisdictions.
+Delivery is essential to ensuring access to legal cannabis, especially for medical patients and those that live in areas without licensed retailers in their community.

 - Establish a tiered licensing structure based on size and type of operation.
 This will promote a diverse range of cultivators and help ensure that small operators are not left behind.

-The most basic type of distribution license authorizes a licensee to transport cannabis and cannabis products between licensees along the supply chain, from cultivation to the final point-of-sale.
+A distribution license authorizes a licensee to transport cannabis and cannabis products between licensees along the supply chain, from cultivators to retailers.
 The scope of a distribution license varies from state to state.
-Some states allow distributors to facilitate cannabis testing and enforce packaging and labeling compliance, whereas other states only allow distributors to serve as merely a transportation service.
+Some states allow distributors to facilitate cannabis testing and enforce packaging and labeling compliance, whereas distributors in other states serve as merely a transportation service for cannabis businesses.

 - Distribution licenses should be available for both independent third-party distributors, as well as other licensees who wish to self-distribute.